ufosanchez/AirlineFlightApp/README.md

 4. **Dynamic Search Bar:**
    - Integrate a dynamic search bar allowing users to filter data effortlessly.
 Users can:
-      - Search for specific Airlines, case insensitive so no problem about capital letters or lower letters.
+      - Search for specific Airlines, case insensitive so no problem with capital letters or lower letters.
       - Filter by Airplanes.
       - Look up individual Flights directly.